 Excellent customer service

 Each Verizon internet plan is price-locked for one to three years.
-This also comes with varied amounts of Visa gift card (between $50 and $150).
+This also comes with varied amounts of Visa gift cards (between $50 and $150).
 Some bundles have $200 credit for smart home devices by Google or Nest.
-And of course, Verizon has a 30-day money back guarantee in case you changed your mind and find their services faulty.
+And of course, Verizon has a 30-day money-back guarantee in case you changed your mind and find their services faulty.

 There’s only one TV/Internet bundle